awsdocs/aws-greengrass-developer-guide/doc_source/gg-sec.md

 **Supported Cipher Suites for Local Network Communication**

 As opposed to the AWS IoT cloud, the AWS IoT Greengrass core supports the following *local network* TLS cipher suites for certificate\-signing algorithms\.
 All of these cipher suites are supported when private keys are stored on the file system\.
 A subset are supported when the core is configured to use hardware security modules \(HSM\)\.
 For more information, see [AWS IoT Greengrass Core Security Principals](#gg-principals) and [Hardware Security Integration](hardware-security.md)\.
-The table also includes the minimum version of AWS IoT Greengrass core software required for support\.
+The table also includes the minimum version of AWS IoT Greengrass Core software required for support\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/gg-sec.html)